sainup/E-commerce/README.md

 ## Things I would improve in the future :-
 * Better UI and UX
-* Change hosting from heroku to somewhere else
 * Change email service from mailtrap.io